faraday-techno/relay-pro/docs/README.md

 > What type of information does Amazon Relay Pro Extension collect?

 Amazon Relay Pro doesn't store any user data or information on its own servers.
-We utilize the industry standard license verification process provided by Google to verify and make sure user has valid license for our product.
-We don't collect or store any device identifier or personal information.
+We utilize the industry standard license verification process provided by Google to verify and make sure user has a valid license for our product.
+We don't collect or store any device identifier or personal information of a user.

 > Permissions

 Amazon Relay Pro requires a certain amount of permissions so you can enjoy its full potential.
 For security reasons we use the narrowest permissions available to still provide you the full functionality.
 These permissions are:
  * activeTab - to get access to the active tab
- * declarativeContent - to make sure extension only works in designed website
+ * declarativeContent - to make sure extension only works in a designed website
  * identity - to verify users license
- * storage - to store and data in users browser
+ * storage - to store data such as settings in users browser
- * "www.googleapis.com/" - to get access to the google services
+ * "www.googleapis.com/" - to get access to the google API's

+> Complaints

+If you have any complaints about our use of your personal data please contact us as set out at the end of this Privacy Policy.

 # Contact
 > Contact information: